 Mark in your diary the relevant awareness days that you plan to create photo marketing content around.

-You may not end up creating content around every date that you identify at this stage, but add them to your calendar so at least you’ll have a bird’s eye view of when they’re happening and where they fit in relation to other key dates in your calendar.
+You may not end up creating content around every date that you identify at this stage, but add them to your calendar.
+That way, at least you’ll have a bird’s eye view of when they’re happening and where they fit in relation to other key dates in your calendar.

 STEP 3: VERIFY THE DETAILS

-Do a quick Google search for the awareness campaign or event you’ve identified as relevant to verify the dates and source more information if you need it and look up any associated hashtags you could use on social media.
+Do a quick Google search for the awareness campaign or event you’ve identified as relevant.
+You will want to verify the dates and source more information if you need it.
+Also, look up any associated hashtags you could use on Instagram.

-(Although the dates in my guide are correct at the time of publication to the best of my knowledge, and are collated in good faith, please do check to confirm before you use them).
+(Although the dates listed here on my blog are correct at the time of publication to the best of my knowledge, and are collated in good faith, please do check to confirm before you use them.
+Please also be aware that while some dates stay the same each year, some dates change.
+So, it’s really important that if you are viewing my awareness days lists NOT in the year they were published, that you do check online for the correct date in the current year).

 Also, please note that the guide features mostly UK-specific dates, with some from other countries sprinkled in.
 Do be sure to check the dates for your specific country if you live outside the UK, as they may vary.

 Just in case you’re wondering though, there are no rules around how you can use awareness days.
-If you’re based outside of the U.K., you can certainly still use awareness days or events happening in the U.K. to inspire content ideas, and this applies to campaigns happening elsewhere in the world too.
+If you’re based outside of the U.K., you can certainly still use awareness days or events happening in the U.K. to inspire content ideas.
+This applies to campaigns happening elsewhere in the world too.

-My advice would be to be inspired by the general theme of the event/campaign, rather than get hung up on whether it’s specific to your country or not.
-You may choose not to even mention the awareness day specifically in your content – you certainly don’t have to!
+My advice would be to be inspired by the general theme of the event/campaign.
+Don’t get hung up on whether it’s specific to your country or not.
+You may choose not to even mention the awareness day specifically in your photo marketing content.
+You certainly don’t have to!

 STEP 4: PLAN YOUR CONTENT CREATION TIME